-PBGC's benefits valuation regulation (subpart B to 29 CFR part 4044) requires the use of the 4044 yield curve to discount expected future benefit payments when determining benefit liabilities upon plan termination1.
-The purpose of this paper is to describe the principles and methods that are used to create the 4044 yield curve beyond what is included in the preamble to PBGC's final rule on Valuation Assumptions and Methods.
+PBGC's benefits valuation regulation (subpart B to 29 CFR part 4044) requires the use of the 4044 yield curve to discount expected future benefit payments when determining benefit liabilities upon plan termination.
+The purpose of this paper is to describe the principles and methods that would be used to create the 4044 yield curve beyond what was included in the preamble to PBGC's rule on Valuation Assumptions and Methods published in the Federal Register on August 18, 2023.